Mushroom Hunting – The Best Summer Activity In Poland!

 When I was a kid, I was picking mushrooms in the forest almost every week.
 It was a way to spend time with my parents and brother during the weekends.
 In this post, I will tell you a little bit more about mushroom hunting in Poland.

 In Poland and many other European countries, people go to forest on July, August and September only to pick mushrooms.
-Then of course we eat them.
+Many traditional Polish dishes include mushrooms, here are some examples:

 Mushroom hunting is not so easy… You need to know exactly what to take.
 Some mushrooms are toxic and eating them can kill you.

-But the rule of this hunting is simple: pick only mushrooms with sponge under the hat :).
+But the rule of this hunting is simple: pick only mushrooms with sponge under the hat.
 The others are usually poisonous and you may even die after eating a little bit of them.
-We have heard that the most poisonous mushrooms are very sweet which is very confusing.
+Most poisonous mushrooms are very sweet which is very confusing.

 Pin For Later: